Aeolyus/Test/README.md

 #### test repository

 - [x] create a todo list
-- [ ] check the first item on the list
+- [x] check the first item on the list
+- [x] think of something else todo
+- [ ] complete the todo list